 What is Tension?

-When a string or rope is tugged on the force that is applied to it when it is tugged on is termed as tension.
-The tension force is felt by every section of the rope in both the directions, apart from the endpoints.
+Tension can be defined as an action-reaction pair of forces acting at each end of the said elements.
+While considering a rope, the tension force is felt by every section of the rope in both the directions, apart from the endpoints.
 The endpoints experience tension on one side and the force from the weight attached.
 Throughout the string, the tension varies in some circumstances.

 How do we calculate the force of tension?

 The tension on an object is equal to the product of the mass of the object and gravitational force added to the product of the mass and acceleration.
 Mathematically, it is represented as follows:

 T = mg + ma